cuedego/secreon/docs/SLIP39_REQUIREMENTS.md

 ## Appendix B: Migration Path from Legacy SSS

-Para usuários existentes do secreon que usam SSS clássico:
+For existing secreon users using classic SSS:

-1. **Não há conversão direta**: SSS clássico e SLIP-39 são incompatíveis
+1. **No direct conversion**: Classic SSS and SLIP-39 are incompatible
-2. **Recomendação**:
+2. **Recommendation**:
-   - Recuperar o secret original usando shares antigas
+   - Recover original secret using old shares
-   - Gerar novas shares SLIP-39 do secret
+   - Generate new SLIP-39 shares from the secret
-   - Destruir shares antigas de forma segura
+   - Securely destroy old shares
-3. **Coexistência**: ambos os sistemas podem coexistir no secreon
+3. **Coexistence**: both systems can coexist in secreon

 ## Version History